 - 1. Make sure that the details of the business object are visible in the Data Modeler. - 2.
 Click Tools > Publish BO. - While a business object's mapping properties are visible, if the business object is under revision, a Publish action will be at the top of the Data Modeler.
 Clicking this action is another way to publish a business object. - The publication of the business object does not happen immediately.
-Publication of business objects happens in the background.

-- 3. You can check whether publication of a business object has finished in two - Click View in the menu and click Diagram.
-The business object's details appear in the Diagram panel.
-If the state of the business object is Pending Publication, the publication is still underway.
+Publication of business objects happens in the background. - 3.
+You can check whether publication of a business object has finished in two ways: - If the state of the business object is Pending Publication, the publication is still underway.
 If the state of the business object is Published, the publication has finished. - When the publication business object has finished being published, a notification is placed in the notification section of your portal.
 When you see the notification, you know that publication is finished.
-The subject of the notification will be one of the following, depending on the outcome of the publish: - Publication of [BO Name] completed successfully. - Publication of [BO Name] completed with warning(s). - Publication of [BO Name] completed with error(s). - Publication of [BO Name] completed with warning(s) and error(s).
+The subject of the notification will be one of the following, depending on the outcome of the publish:

+- Publication of [BO Name] completed successfully. - Publication of [BO Name] completed with warning(s). - Publication of [BO Name] completed with error(s). - Publication of [BO Name] completed with warning(s) and error(s).

 In the event that the notification subject reported warnings and/or errors, the body of the notification contains more detail about those warnings and/or errors.
 The Message ID at the end of each message corresponds to a detailed stack trace in the server.log.
-More information about the server.log can be found in IBM TRIRIGA Application Platform 3 Administrator Console User
+More information about the server.log can be found in IBM TRIRIGA Application Platform 3 Administrator Console User Guide.